achvr/candidate-tests/README.md

 ## What is this?

 These will be little exercises we can give potential candidates.
-We're going to start with one called CrazyDiv but will add more soon.

 ## What do I need to do?